ieee-ashoka-it/chimera2024/pages/talks/panel.md

 image: /assets/images/events/panel.png
 ---

->Join us for an enlightening Professor Panel event, where esteemed academics from Ashoka University and beyond will gather to discuss pertinent themes in academia.
-Our panelists include Dr. Vijayraghavan, Chair of the Ashoka Scientific Council and Ex-Principal Scientific Advisor; Prof. Ramgopal Rao, Group Vice Chancellor at BITS Pilani; Prof. Rudra Pratap, Founding Vice Chancellor at Plaksha; and Dr. Anurag Agarwal, Dean of the Trivedi School of Biosciences and Ex-Director of CSIR-IGI.
+> Join us for an enlightening Professor Panel event, where esteemed academics from Ashoka University and beyond will gather to discuss pertinent themes in academia.
+Our panelists include:

->This distinguished group of scholars will delve into the latest advancements in STEM fields, the future of research and innovation, and other relevant topics.
-Students are encouraged to actively participate in the discussion, interact directly with the professors, and contribute their perspectives.

->Don't miss this unique opportunity to engage with academic luminaries, expand your knowledge, and explore the frontiers of academia together!
+>
+> - Dr. Vijayraghavan, Chair of the Ashoka Scientific Council and Ex-Principal Scientific Adviser to Govt of India
+> - Dr. Anurag Agarwal, Dean of the Trivedi School of Biosciences and Ex-Director of CSIR-IGI.
+> - Dr. Tanushree Dasgupta, Director, S.N.
+Bose National Centre for Basic Sciences
+> - Prof. Ramgopal Rao, Group Vice Chancellor of BITS Pilani Campuses
+> - Prof. Rudra Pratap, Founding Vice Chancellor of Plaksha University

+> This distinguished group of scholars will address questions pertaining to the theme of our panel: _Success Stories in Academia_.
+Don't miss out on the valuable tidbits of information from their own personal journeys that these speakers will have in store for us!

 > More information coming soon.